Custom Murals & Commissioned Artwork

 Once initial sketches are approved, the next step is to create a mockup, or maquette, of the artwork that will allow the owner and stakeholders to better visualize the completed work—for example, the ways in which lighting may impact the end result of the piece.
 Following approval of the mockup, final installation of the artwork can take place.

-Our conservators are skilled in the recreation of notable styles of decoration such as:
+Our conservators are skilled in the recreation of notable styles and techniques of decoration such as:

 - Art Nouveau